Skip to main content

 Review scope groups, policy ceilings, and how Enginy maps MCP permissions onto OpenAPI routes.

-Get quick answers about the alpha, current limitations, and what assumptions are unsafe to make.
+Get quick answers about current limitations and what assumptions are unsafe to make.

 • Use MCP when you want an AI assistant to work inside Enginy for you, without building a custom integration.